 Many ChargePlace Scotland charging points are free for EV users, but they also have many locations that charge a fee.
 Each location has a different tariff and connector fee, and many have minimum charge requirements.
 Their pricing differs from spot to spot.
 If you’re interested in a specific points price, you should look at ChargePlace Scotland’s app or check out their tariffs by clicking here.

 ChargePlace Scotland is a good charging network with many charging points at various speeds.
 However, they don’t have ultra-rapid chargers, so you cannot charge your EV too fast.
 Their pricing is inconsistent, but their free chargers could be very useful.
 ChargePlace Scotland might not be an option for you as they are only located in Scotland.
-If you’re interested in accessing cheaper charging wherever you are, you should download Bonnet.
+If you’re interested in accessing cheaper charging wherever you are, you should download OVO Charge.

-We have a membership option called Bonnet Boosts, which allows you to save up to 15% off your charging within our partners’ charging network.
+We have a membership option called Boosts, which allows you to save up to 15% off your charging within our partners’ charging network.
 We have two membership options for our customers.

 Light Boost is just £2 monthly for 10% off your EV charging.
 That’s just £24 a year for potentially hundreds of pounds worth of savings.
 Light Boost enables you to access thousands of charging points across the UK and abroad in countries like the Netherlands and Germany.

-Turbo Boost is £8 monthly for 15% off your EV charging bill.
+Turbo Boost is ÂŁ8 monthly for 15% off your EV charging bill.
 Turbo Boost is the best option if you frequently charge at public charging stations and are looking to save money on your EV charging.

-One of the most annoying things about public charging is having to download a new app for each network you use; you don’t need to clutter your phone with apps, as Bonnet lets you access 17+ charging networks with just one app.
+If you’re based or frequently travel outside of Scotland, OVO Charge can help you find the perfect charging station.
+One of the most annoying things about public charging is having to download a new app for each network you use; you don’t need to clutter your phone with apps, as OVO Charge lets you access 17+ charging networks with just one app.